 What to Expect After breast reduction Surgery

 There will be some associated swelling and bruising secondary to the breast reduction surgery.
 The breasts will take some time to settle and relax into a more natural position.
 This process takes several weeks and it is important to understand that you will only be able to assess your results after this healing period.
-Dr. Rebin will recommend appropriate scar treatments.
-Dr. Rebin typically places all sutures internally which has several benefits for his patients.
+Dr. Reubin will recommend appropriate scar treatments.
+Dr. Reubin typically places all sutures internally which has several benefits for his patients.
 The scars are of the best quality possible and there is less discomfort as there is no need for painful suture removal.

 Post-op Activity Restrictions

-Dr. Rebin’s breast reduction patients typically return to their normal daily activities within a few days after breast reduction surgery.
+Dr. Reubin’s breast reduction patients typically return to their normal daily activities within a few days after breast reduction surgery.
 However, you will need to restrict any strenuous activity for a week and there will be no lifting anything over 5-10 lbs for the first 2 weeks.
 Activities and exercise that involve the chest muscles, running, and jumping is restricted for 4-6 weeks.
 You may be instructed to wear a surgical bra for several weeks.
 Patients typically return to work within 1-2 weeks.